 SEAWEED SOUP

-IN KOREA, ITS TRADITIONAL TO feed a mother miyeokguk, or seaweed soup, up to three times a day after she gives birth, because seaweed helps to promote lactation, support the hormones, and calm the nervous system.
+IN KOREA, IT’S TRADITIONAL TO feed a mother miyeokguk, or seaweed soup, up to three times a day after she gives birth, because seaweed helps to promote lactation, support the hormones, and calm the nervous system.
 It makes sense that eating sea vegetables would help in an emotionally charged time.
 On an energetic level, seaweed reminds us that everything is tidal and constantly changing.
 It invites us to surrender to the waves and let feelings wash over us.
 Use any kind of seaweed you like and sip the soup straight up, or doctor it up with beef, rice, and eggs to make a more substantial bowl.

 Serves 6–8